 Email archiving software features checklist

-Your email archiving tool should be able to:
+Your email archiving software should be able to:

-- run searches based on email subject, sender and recipient
+- run searches based on email subject, sender, recipient and body text

 - search for attachments, conversations, message size and attachment size